ndom91/ndo-nt-landing/README.md

 ## 🔨 Requirements

-- [x] Jira Account for open ticket ticker
+- [x] Trello account for open card ticker

 ## 🏗️ Installation

-1. Clone this Repo `git clone https://git.newtelco.dev/ndomino/landing-syzygy`
+1. Clone this Repo `git clone https://github.com/ndom91/private-landing-newtelco`
 2. Install the dependencies `npm install`
 3. Make a copy of `.env.template` like so `cp .env.template .env`
 4. Add your Jira details, etc. to your new `.env`